bitovi/academy/src/angular/3-creating-components/creating-components.md

 Open the ``angular.json`` file, and make the following changes to include these files in our build process.
 This will copy the images into our assets directory for when we serve our application.

-> Pay close attention that you're making these changes under the "build" key and not the "test" key, as the code looks very similar.
+> Pay close attention that you're making these changes under the `"build":` key and not the `"test":` key, as the code looks very similar.
 The build key should be close to line 17.

 @sourceref ./angular.json
 @highlight 25-39,only